Native American trade: Obsidian

-Trade with the Spanish
+Trade with the Spaniards

 Trading between Spanish settlers and Native Americans was rare and occurred in parts of New Mexico and California.
-The Spanish mainly intended to spread the Christian faith to Natives and to establish the encomienda system.
+The Spaniards mainly intended to spread the Christian faith to Natives and to establish the encomienda system.
 The most significant effect of trading with the Spanish was the introduction of the horse to the Ute in New Mexico.
 Gradually, horses bred and their use was adopted across the Great Plains, dramatically altering the lifestyles and customs of many Native American tribes.
 Many Natives switched from a hunter-gatherer economy to a nomadic lifestyle after they began using horses for transportation.
 They had a greater range for hunting bison and trading with other tribes.
+Native Americans used obsidian for thousands of years pre-contact with Europeans.
+As Native Americans began to settle at centralized mission establishments, they brought in obsidian items such as projectile points.
+The maintenance of resources such as obsidian originated from far distances such as Napa Valley, CA indicates that indigenous stone tools were traded with people at Spanish missions.